Trek Speed Concept SLR 9 AXS

 My last bike?

+I also had to promise that this Trek would be my last purchase.
 Given my age and the number of bikes I own – N+3 – I’m confident they’ll get me through cycling retirement.

-Provided I’m not losing another bike to a car hit – drivers seem to be getting more short-fused and rushed by the day…
+The Trek Speed Concept will be used less and hopefully last longer*, provided I’m not losing another bike to a car hit – drivers seem to be getting more short-fused and rushed by the day…

-If all goes as planned, I will ride the Trek Speed Concept during next year’s Tijdrit Almere, March 30, 2024…
+The estimated delivery time is up to 50 days and if all goes as planned, I will ride the Trek Speed Concept during next year’s Tijdrit Almere, March 30, 2024…

 * Let’s see if I can stick to that throughout next year…